MrL314/Project-L/Readme.txt

 Disclaimer
 ----------
 This program set of scripts and programs is provided free of charge and without warranty.
-It is not to be distributed with any addional files, these must be provided by the user at their own risk.
+It is not to be distributed with any additional files, these must be provided by the user at their own risk.

 Intro to Project L: By MrL314